 - Select Save.

-- In the Narrative section of the Case, select the document to which you want to add this translation.
+- In the Narrative section of the Case, select the document to which you want to add this translation to navigate to the document’s Doc Info pane.

-The narrative translations appears in the Supporting Documents section of the Document Information panel.
+- Add the narrative translation you saved to the Supporting Documents section of the Relationships panel.